giannimonaco/ABIS/README.md

 ### RNA-Seq deconvolution
 For RNA-Seq deconvolution the gene expression values must be TPM values.
-Deconvolution has been optimized using data from Illumina HiSeq 2000.
+RNA-Seq deconvolution has been implemented using data from Illumina HiSeq 2000.

 ### Microarray deconvolution
 For microarray deconvolution, the expression values should derive from the selection of the maximum expression value from the probes encoding for a single gene.
-Deconvolution has been optimized using data from Illumina HT-12 v4.
+Micorarray deconvolution has been implemented using data from Illumina HT-12 v4.

 Please, be aware that platform and pre-processing specific effects can occur.